How to Earn Qantas Green Tier After the Devaluation

 Crystalbrook Byron Bay is one of the eligible eco-accredited hotels.
 Photo: Qantas.

-There are two ways to achieve this category:
+There are three ways to achieve this category:

-2. Purchase solar panels or other products from Solargain, or
+1. Purchase solar panels or other products from Solargain,

 Qantas works with Sustainable Winegrowing Australia to identify wine producers who adopt sustainable practices in six categories: land and soil, waste, energy, water, biodiversity, people and business.
-Existing Qantas Green tier members will also earn 250 bonus points with any sustainable wine purchase.
+Existing Green Tier members will also earn 250 bonus points with any sustainable wine purchase.

-This action can be completed by taking a free sustainability quiz within the Qantas Wellbeing App.
-By doing this, you’ll also earn 100 Qantas points.
+You can complete this category by taking a free sustainability quiz within the Qantas Wellbeing App.
+By doing this, you’ll also earn 100 Qantas Points.

 The Qantas Wellbeing App is available to download from the Apple App Store or Google Play store within Australia.

-Alternatively, from today, you can also earn 100 Qantas points and get a Green Tier leaf by completing four weekly surveys in the Saveful app.
+Alternatively, you can earn 100 Qantas Points and get a Green Tier leaf by completing four weekly surveys in the Saveful app.
 This free app is designed to help Australians save on groceries and reduce food wastage.

 Earn Qantas points and a Green Tier leaf by completing surveys in the Saveful app